ncalligaro/GardenCity/README.md

          if temperature is low, then it turns on if temperature is high, then it turns off When not mantainTemperature, it turns off

+There is also a DB Replicator script that allows you to run it on a very low storage system, and then sync daily data to another storage database for history purposes.
+If you don't need this then don't deploy the #Temporary Satellite database

 Settings:
 runtimeSettings.json: Defines runtime variables, like default temperatures and currently selected mode (to restore from in case of power failure)